galaxyproject/cloudlaunch/README.rst

 Install
 -------

-CloudLaunch is based on Python 3.5 and although it may work on older Python versions, 3.5 is the only supported version.
+CloudLaunch is based on Python 3.6 and although it may work on older Python versions, 3.6 is the only supported version.
 Use of virtualenv is also highly advised.

 1. Checkout cloudlaunch and create environment

 .. code-block:: bash

     $ mkdir launcher && cd launcher
-    $ virtualenv -p python3.5 venv --prompt "(cloudlaunch)" && source venv/bin/activate
+    $ virtualenv venv -p python3.6 --prompt "(cloudlaunch)" && source venv/bin/activate
     $ git clone -b dev https://github.com/galaxyproject/cloudlaunch.git
     $ cd cloudlaunch
     $ pip install -r requirements.txt